 And this is indeed inconvenient.

 Carrying 35 kilograms without a proper place to grab is quite difficult.
-If you will be picking up the chair from the Nova Poshta branch yourself, I would recommend bringing wide tape with you.
+If you are picking up the chair from the Nova Poshta branch yourself, I would recommend bringing wide tape with you.
 In just a few minutes, you can make improvised handles by wrapping a few layers of tape.
 It sounds strange, but it significantly eases transportation.

 Assembly